mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

 #### r/1 with the rythm

 Let's say you've started IEx with a Mix project using `iex -S mix` and you've just aliased loads of module names, set loads of variables but something isn't quite working.
-You double check your code and sure enough, you've mispelled the `params` variable with `prams`.
+You double check your code and sure enough, you've misspelled the `params` variable with `prams`.
 You promptly fix it, but hate the prospect of starting all over again with the aliasing and the variabling in a fresh IEx shell.
 `r/1` to the rescue! `r(module)` recompiles and reloads the given `module`, so you can resume your debugging activities forthwith.

 ```